 How should this medicine be used?

 Brentuximab vedotin injection comes as a powder to be mixed with fluid and injected over 30 minutes intravenously (into a vein) by a doctor or nurse in a medical office or hospital.
-When brentuximab vedotin is given to treat Hodgkin's lymphoma or anaplastic large cell lymphoma, it is usually injected once every 3 weeks for as long as your doctor recommends that you receive treatment.
+When brentuximab vedotin is given to treat Hodgkin's lymphoma, sALCL, or PTCL, it is usually injected once every 3 weeks for as long as your doctor recommends that you receive treatment.
 When brentuximab vedotin is used in combination with chemotherapy to treat Hodgkin lymphoma as a first treatment, it is usually injected once every 2 weeks for as long as your doctor recommends that you receive treatment.

 Brentuximab vedotin injection may cause serious allergic reactions, which usually occur during the infusion of the medication or within 24 hours of receiving a dose.
 You may receive certain medications before your infusion to prevent an allergic reaction if you had a reaction with previous treatment.
 Your doctor will watch you carefully while you are receiving brentuximab vedotin.
 If you experience any of the following symptoms, tell your doctor immediately: fever, chills, rash, hives, itching, or difficulty breathing.